thulilee/automation-test-project/README.md

 > yarn test:api

-Or for UI testing, to open the Cypress console for tests inspection - [steps](https://docs.cypress.io/guides/getting-started/opening-the-app)
+Or for UI testing, to open the Cypress console for tests inspection - [steps](https://docs.cypress.io/guides/getting-started/opening-the-app)<br>

 > yarn cypress open

+And for API testing, can use POSTMAN to open the collections for manual execution - [steps](https://learning.postman.com/docs/collections/running-collections/intro-to-collection-runs/)
 # Report

 ### UI testing

-Test executions status can be reviewed in the Cypress console
+Test executions status can be reviewed in the Cypress console<br>

 ### API testing

 Test status for each collection is generated under **newman** folder in the root.
-The HTML files can be viewed by installed browsers.
+The HTML files can be viewed by installed browsers.<br>

 # Project structure